verified-network-toolchain/petr4/README.md

     opam switch 4.06.0
     ```

 1. Install required OCaml dependencies.
-Note that JBuilder can compute the list of dependencies,
+You can install Dune with
     ```
-    jbuilder external-lib-deps --missing @install
+    opam install dune
     ```
+    and compute a list of missing dependencies as follows:
+    ```
+    dune external-lib-deps --missing @install
+    ```
-    and you can install each using OPAM---for example:
+    Each dependency can be installed using OPAM.
+For example:
     ```
     opam install menhir
     ```